Virtual Pooled Registry Cancer Linkage System

 The Virtual Pooled Registry Cancer Linkage System (VPR-CLS) is a secure online service designed to:

-- perform linkages utilize a single cohort file, standard linkage software, and consistent matching algorithms;
+- Perform linkages utilizing a single cohort file, standard linkage software, and consistent matching algorithms;

 Coordinated by the North American Association of Cancer Registries (NAACCR) with funding from the National Cancer Institute, the VPR-CLS provides a single location to facilitate timely access to and use of high quality cancer surveillance data for minimal risk linkage studies.
 Use of an automated, standard linkage methodology and streamlined application process will significantly reduce the level of effort researchers and registries must dedicate to the linkage and approval process.
 The technology for the VPR-CLS has been developed by Information Management Services, Inc. (IMS), which also serves as the system’s third party honest broker.